apoorvsarang10/Daily_Notification/README.md

 # Daily_Notification
 Android app to send daily notifications.
-Title and body is a
+Title and body of the notification is fetched from the Firebase Firestore.